Squalo-ch/TaskerStuff/BikePrj/README.md

 # Bike Riding Profiles

 Profiles for task automation when riding the motorcycle.
+Phone is on a holder on the handlebars, connected to the helmet BT intercom.

 ## Riding On